At Aspirion Wealth, we offer personalised financial advice delivered in plain English with a focus on what is really important to you.

 • Voluntary contributions also don’t always increase your State Pension, especially if you were contracted out or if you’ve already contributed sufficient to achieve your maximum entitlement.
 This used to mean contacting The Pensions Service directly to check via phone or writing to them to determine your specific position.

-• However, just this week (29th April 2024) the Government has launched a new online service which will allow people under state pension age to view gaps in their national insurance (NI) record and pay voluntary contributions to fill those gaps if it will result in an increase for them.
-The service will also show people how much their state pension could increase by and details of the voluntary NI contributions they would need to pay to achieve this.
+• However, last year the Government launched a new online service which will allow people under state pension age to view gaps in their national insurance (NI) record and pay voluntary contributions to fill those gaps if it will result in an increase for them.
+The service will also show people how much their state pension could increase by and details of the voluntary NI contributions they would need to pay to achieve Currently, you are able to pay voluntary contributions for any of the previous 6 tax years.

 So how can you do this and get more information?